 We tend to think of cyber-attacks as a problem the IT Department needs to solve.
 But if it damages customer confidence then the Marketing team need to also be concerned.

 To add some evidence on the issue, we commissioned independent research with a very simple question; “After a company has been the victim of a cyber-attack and personal data has been stolen, how would you react if you were a customer?”

 The result from over 200 UK consumers is on the chart.

-Some may take comfort from the fact that 27% would continue to use the company affected, and only 28% would use a new company.
+Some may take comfort from the fact that 27% would continue to use the company affected.
+Indeed, only 28% would use a new company.

 But perhaps the most damaging result is the 45% that ‘may’ use a new company.
 They are the largest cohort and are people that could easily be persuaded by a competitor to switch allegiance.

 Even more worrying is they are highly unlikely to recommend the brand to friends and family.
 Their confidence has been damaged.